 Before you apply for an internship, make sure you:

-- read the Student FAQ page to get additional information about the Interns-to-Scholars program.
+- Read the student FAQs to get additional information about the Interns-to-Scholars program

 Completing the application Accordion Closed

-1. Visit Handshake and sign in using your Louie login
+1. Go to our online portal and sign in using your Louie login

-You may apply for up to three (3) internships.
+4. You may apply for up to three (3) internships.
 For each internship, you will need to upload a completed specific Question Form